benhpoh/Bulldozer-simulator/README.md

 ---

 ## Further feedback
-- ~~The site map consists of the input characters.~~
+- The site map consists of the input characters.
-  - Agreed.
-Chars converted to Land class at init phase.
+  - **Agreed**.
+Input chars now converted to Land class objects at init phase.

-- ~~The Map class exposes the core of its internal structure (2d array of characters), which makes it brittle.~~
+- The Map class exposes the core of its internal structure (2d array of characters), which makes it brittle.
   - Is this a problem?
 No external methods present that exposes the structure to modification.
+Nevertheless, elements are now stored as objects rather than primitives.

-- ~~There are examples in Map of conditionals directly returning booleans on both branches, suggesting the candidate lacks basic coding experience.~~
+- There are examples in Map of conditionals directly returning booleans on both branches, suggesting the candidate lacks basic coding experience.
   - Uncertain what this refers to.
 Booleans appear the right datatype to return based on conditions (eg. The square being cleared is a protected tree / The bulldozer is exiting the site => true / false)

-- ~~There are no classes to represent the different types of land and their individual attributes and behaviours.
-This results in this knowledge being spread amongst other objects (Bulldozer and Cost), implemented with conditional logic based on characters from the site map.~~
+- There are no classes to represent the different types of land and their individual attributes and behaviours.
+This results in this knowledge being spread amongst other objects (Bulldozer and Cost), implemented with conditional logic based on characters from the site map.
-  - Agreed.
+  - **Agreed**.
 Created new Land class.
 String characters from the map.txt file gets converted into Land objects with data on how it should be displayed, if it's clearable, and cost to clear.

 - There is a main file that contains an assortment of logic that should be part of other objects.
 It includes some simulation flow logic, cost calculation, and reporting.
-  - To review creating an Output class
+  - **Agreed**.
+Stripped back most of the excess information, leaving only control flow.

-- ~~There is a floating global method called ‘check_file()’.
-It doesn’t do what its name indicates anyway - it checks program arguments.~~
+- There is a floating global method called ‘check_file()’.
+It doesn’t do what its name indicates anyway - it checks program arguments.
   - Yes, and no. It checks the program argument to see if the specified file is of the right filetype.
-  - Agreed regarding inappropriateness of global method.
+  - **Agreed** regarding inappropriateness of global method.
 Refactored into a CheckInput class, which separates the two checks (right number of arguments, right filetype extension)

-- ~~The command line processing is inside the Bulldozer.
+- The command line processing is inside the Bulldozer.
 This is an avoidable complication for the Bulldozer.
-There is a missing abstraction for input command parsing.~~
+There is a missing abstraction for input command parsing.
-  - Agreed.
+  - **Agreed**.
 To update and abstract command processing
   - Command class created to process inputs

-- ~~Command processing in the Bulldozer returns loosely structured data from its command processing.
+- Command processing in the Bulldozer returns loosely structured data from its command processing.
 It is attempting to indicate multiple different things so it returns an array instead of a scalar or more structured object.
 Sometimes it only returns an array by coincidence (e.g. a string), so the caller that indexes into the array seems to work by accident.
-There is no direct unit test of this code.~~
+There is no direct unit test of this code.
-  - Agreed.
+  - **Agreed**.
 Returning an object seems a more appropriate strategy
   - Unit testing established for Command class.

-- ~~The Bulldozer stores (and exposes) a list of commands in text form.~~
+- The Bulldozer stores (and exposes) a list of commands in text form.
   - Is this a problem?
 Command class still stores commands in String / text form to maintain consistency with STDINPUT

 - The Bulldozer has a method for reporting all costs - that seems like an odd responsibility for a bulldozer.
-  - Agreed. to be Abstracted into a separate class' method
+  - **Agreed**.
+Abstracted into the output class method for reporting

-- ~~There is no class for the direction, leading to the Bulldozer having logic for direction changes.
-Directions are stored as strings causing unnecessary duplication and use of memory - even if you accepted that a text form for this was OK, a symbol (equivalent of an internalised string in Java) would be used idiomatic Ruby.~~
+- There is no class for the direction, leading to the Bulldozer having logic for direction changes.
+Directions are stored as strings causing unnecessary duplication and use of memory - even if you accepted that a text form for this was OK, a symbol (equivalent of an internalised string in Java) would be used idiomatic Ruby.
-  - Agreed.
+  - **Agreed**.
 Swapping to symbols is an improvement.
   - At this scale, abstracting directions to a seperate class feels over engineered.
 In this instance, ease of readibility outweighs performance benefits in my view.